coggro/stars-without-number/gamelog.md

 We come to and are able to emerge from the crash couch into the blinding light on the surface of Hartoum.
 Something broke - a tremendous bang - on the shuttle, and we spiraled down fast enough to pin us to the floor.
 At the last moment, emergency safety protocols engaged, and the cabin filled with impact-absorbing foam.
 Also contains a potent sedative.

 We're standing in a large crater.
 The shuttle, that held 50 people, and is scattered around the crater.
 The largest chunk at the bottom is burning heavily.
 The cargo portion cracked, and there is a line of baggage around 800 ft long.
 The sun is overhead and beautiful, the air is fresh and breathable, and a deer looks down on us from the top of the crater.
+We realize that we're ravenous - like we haven't eaten in days - maybe haven't drank in that long, either.

+It looks like there's considerable blood along the other crash couches.
+Crash foam is meant to be tenuous life support system, but also built to decay before they run out of oxygen.
+It takes 4 days to degrade to the point where the foam will break and we can move naturally.

+There's a lot of cratered, shattered foam around with blood on the outside.
+It went into several big portions and other tiny portions.
+3 main chunks fragmented the way it was supposed to.
+It looks like someone went through the baloons of safety foam, cut or burned them open, and executed the people inside the pods.
+There are clear marks of laser fire on the bodies inside.

+The other poeple in our bloom of foam were killed.
+A chunk of the shuttle fell on our forner of the pod, and we just happened to be under a chunk of ship.
+It seems as though we were assumed dead or crushed, and we escaped whatever befell those who traveled with us.

+We're in an environment like the scottish highlands.
+We're all but certain that we're the only survivors.
+75 helpless people were killed by whoever raided this crash site.
+We head towards the cargo field.

+A lot survived.
+The full furrow of the ship is 2,000 ft long or so.
+Most of the cargo is clothes, effects, etc. Some hard case cargo containers have survived.

+Over an hour and a half, we're able to put together a pile of things that weren't shredded by the crash, including our cargo container.
+Emrite opens up the crate.
+The internal framing is destroyed.

+The medkit, shear rifle, and trade metals survived.

+The survival kit, line shunts, and bioscanner were destroyed.

+We're able to crack into the first class portions of food on the shuttle.
+We have 10 person/days of food and water.

+As we check out the shattered remnatns of the shuttle, we come across the portion of the shuttle that contained the escape pods.
+There are 6 pods.
+5 are still attached and crushed beyond repair - 1 is missing.